Table of Contents

 • Local controller systems: A physical controller installed on-site stores schedules, colors, and animations internally.
 If internet service drops, your programmed scenes continue running.

-• Timers and scheduling features: Pre-program daily or seasonal schedules that automatically trigger.
+• Timers and scheduling features allow pre-programmed daily or seasonal activation, aligning with outdoor lighting efficiency practices outlined by the U.S. Department of Energy.
 Ideal for holidays, sunset lighting, or business hours.
 Learn more about how permanent lights integrate with timers to automate your setup.

 • Hardwired wall switches or panels: Straightforward and predictable control.
 Flip a switch and your lighting activates.
 Many homeowners prefer this simplicity for everyday use.